-^{1.} Press Release, Nat'l Basketball Ass'n, NBA Player Dress Code (Oct.
+^{33.} Press Release, Nat'l Basketball Ass'n, NBA Player Dress Code (Oct.
 20, 2005), www.nba.com/news/player_dress_code_051017.html.

-Some players consider the ban on such things as gold chains and retro jerseys to be racist, targeting primarily the young Black4 players who wear hip-hop gear.5 Others deem it not necessarily a "racist" policy but rather a "racially targeted or racially motivated" act on the part of the NBA because the rule appears to be directed toward Black players.6 Players like Stephen Jackson regarded the NBA's decision to implement a dress code as a means to disassociate itself from a "negative" public image: "They're saying we need to look more professional, not so 'hood, not so hip-hop. . . .
-They don't want us to look like thugs. . . .
-But I'm hip-hop, that's the way I was raised and that's what I like."7 If in fact the NBA's rationale for implementing the dress code is to disassociate the league from a "negative," "hip-hop," or "thug" image and the policy disproportionately impacts Blacks, is the dress code "racist"?
+Black36 players who wear hip-hop gear.37 Others deem it not necessarily a "racist" policy but rather a "racially targeted or racially motivated" act on the part of the NBA because the rule appears to be directed toward Black players.38 Players like Stephen Jackson regarded the NBA's decision to implement a dress code as a means to disassociate itself from a "negative" public image: "They're saying we need to look more professional, not so 'hood, not so hip-hop....
+They don't want us to look like thugs....But I'm hip-hop, that's the way I was raised and that's what I like."39 If in fact the NBA's rationale for implementing the dress code is to disassociate the league from a "negative," "hip-hop," or "thug" image and the policy disproportionately impacts Blacks, is the dress code "racist"?
 If a significant majority of the players who wear the clothing and jewelry banned by the policy are Black, is the NBA treating Black players differently from non-Black players on the basis of race?
-What message is the NBA sending to players like Jackson who feel that their clothing is an intrinsic part of who they are and
+What message is the NBA sending to players like Jackson who feel that their clothing is an intrinsic part of who they are and this revocation of their identity is imbued with negative associations such as "unprofessional," "thug," or "hood"?